Rescuers In Taiwan Brave The Big Quake's Trembling Aftermath

 It had been just about 24 hours since a magnitude 6.4 earthquake rattled Taiwan's east coast, crumbling walls and knocking tall buildings askew, when rescue workers felt another big rumble late Wednesday.
 A quake — this time magnitude 5.7 — had just struck again near the city of Hualien.

-Still, even amid dust and heavy rain and shattered glass, the scale of the devastation was becoming clear as night settled in: At least eight people have died, more than 250 are injured and more than 60 remain missing, according to Taiwan's state-run Central News Agency.
+Still, even amid dust and heavy rain and shattered glass, the scale of the devastation was becoming clear as night settled in: At least 10 people have died, more than 260 are injured and nearly 60 remain missing, according to Taiwan's state-run Central News Agency and figures from the National Fire Agency.

 "This is the worst earthquake in the history of Hualien, or at least over the past 40 years that I've been alive," volunteer rescue worker Yang Hsi Hua told Reuters outside the Marshal Hotel, one of the buildings worst hit by the quake.